Ninja-Vikash/JavaScript-BrainStorming/README.md

 ```js
 let array = [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
-Each value inside of an array known as an `element`.
-And each element has their own `index`.
+Each value inside of an array is known as an `element`.
+And each element has its own `index`.
 ```js
 let array = [1, 2, 3, 4, 5, 6, 7, 8, 9]

 array.indexOf(2)    // OUTPUT : 1
 ```
-In array index value starts from `0(zero)`
+In the array index value starts from `0(zero)`

 ### Exercise Array
 #### Generate table using array.